edward-shen/blog/_posts/2017-10-12-github-cards.md

 {% raw %}{% ghcards jekyll 3 %}{% endraw %}
 ```

 It uses Github's new APIv4 that utilizes GraphQL, a relatively novel API format by Facebook.
-I personally think it's a strong contender to replace API calls for many larger organizations, since, when specififed correctly, lightens the load for both the server and the client.
+I personally think it's a strong contender to replace API calls for many larger organizations, since, when specified correctly, lightens the load for both the server and the client.

 On the user side (that is, the people who view this blog), they'll have a small JS that will pull and cache the latest stars and forks from Github, so they'll see the latest data, even when the last time the website was regenerated was 20 years ago.